 Although strategic planning is often used as term to describe an organisation’s route to achieve its goals and objectives, it can be used by individuals in their personal lives.
-When planning for the future, one must consider all pertinent factors which may or may not have an impact on their lives.
-This means that a personal financial plan, which should also be SMART, must be devised to reach one’s personal goals.
-This plan should also consist of a list of well defined actions which must be enacted to reach one’s goals.
+When planning for the future, one must consider all pertinent factors which may or may not have an impact on one’s life.
+So, a personal financial plan, which should also be SMART, must be devised to reach one’s personal goals.
+Additionally, this plan should consist of a list of well defined actions which must be enacted to reach one’s goals.

 Execution of the Plan

 Making a list of specific actions or creating a targeted action plan, will allow an individual to achieve the financial goals that have been set.
-By creating a plan that is aimed at reaching a specific personal financial goal, you will be able to monitor the efficiency of that action.
+As a result of creating a plan that is aimed at reaching a specific personal financial goal, you will be able to monitor the efficiency of that action.
 Some plans require time and patience and discipline.
 In many cases, steps in a strategic plan are very difficult to execute, but, the rewards are highly desirable.

 Monitoring the Plan

 All personal financial plans should be monitored to assess whether or not they are successful in meeting the desired goals.
 It should be noted that some plans will take longer to execute and results may take longer to manifest.
-If the plan is not working, then it can and should be adjusted so that it is aligned with your financial goals.
+If the plan is not working, change it.
+It should be adjusted so that it is aligned with your financial goals.

 Did you find this article helpful?
 Subscribe to Odd Cents to read more articles like this.

 Follow Odd Cents on Instagram to join the discussion on hot topics.